Acria-Network/Acria-Documentation/getting_started.md

 - Polkadot
 - Ethereum
 - Binance Smart Chain
+- Cardano

 Please follow the developer guide to learn how to implement the Acria Network.

 ## Oracle Node Operators

 Oracle Node Operators are owners of an API which they also provide via the Acia Network.
-Via the Acria-Oracle-Node Client it is possible to serve a single api to all compatible chains simultaniously.
+Via the Acria-Oracle-Node Client it is possible to serve a single api to all compatible chains simultaneously.

 Please follow the Oracle Node Operator guide to learn how to become an Oracle Node Operator.

 ## Stakers

-?> **Tip** The more stakers are active on a single Oracle Node the lower the staking reward becomes.
+?> **Tip** The more Stakers are active on a single Oracle Node the lower the staking reward becomes.

 The Stakers are able to earn up to 20% of the fees earned by a Node.
-They naturally select the most profitable nodes which also supply the right information on time as otherwise due to the slashing machanic it would significantly reduce their staking reward.
+They naturally select the most profitable nodes which also supply the right information on time as otherwise due to the slashing mechanic it would significantly reduce their staking reward.

-The more staker are on a Node the more trustworthy it becomes.
+The more Staker are on a Node the more trustworthy it becomes.
 This means that an Oracle Node operator tries to get as many Stakers on his node as possible.